jgaryi/E115_BirdWatchingApp/README.md

 We implement and compare several models—including multinomial logistic regression, K-nearest neighbors (KNN), multilayer perceptrons (MLPs), and a few-shot learning strategy based on cosine similarity.
 Cross-validation using grouped audio samples ensures robust evaluation without data leakage.
 The MLP model achieved the best performance, with an average cross-validation accuracy of 0.87.
 Based on this result, the MLP was retrained on the full dataset for both rare species, and the notebook includes a practical example demonstrating how to use the final model for prediction.

 **Files:**
-- **TransferLearningModel.ipynb**: This is the main notebook containing the full transfer learning pipeline.
+- **Acoustic_Monitoring_EDA.ipynb**: This is the main notebook containing the full transfer learning pipeline.
 Note: GitHub may display it as an "invalid notebook" due to a known glitch that occasionally occurs when exporting notebooks from Google Colab.

 - **TransferLearningModel.pdf**: A static PDF version of the notebook is provided for easier viewing directly on GitHub.